faith7/Projects/Project2_Catalog/README.md

 # Item Catalog Project

+## About this Project
 Item Catalog Project is part of Udacity Full Stack NanoDegree Program.
 This project is to build an application that  that provides **a list of items within different categories** and provide a user registration and authentication system.
 Registered users have the ability to make a **CRUD(create, read, edit and delete) operation** on their own items.

-# Technologies for this project
+## Technologies for this project
   - Flask framework
   - Restful API
   - OAuth authentication(Google OAuth)
   - Bootstrap for front end development

-# Program Environment Requirements
+## Program Environment Requirements
   - [Python3](https://www.python.org/downloads/)
   - [Linux-based Virtual Machine (VM)](https://www.virtualbox.org/wiki/Download_Old_Builds)
   - [Virtual Machine Management tool - Vagrant](https://www.vagrantup.com/downloads.html)